adameshel/draw_cmls_on_folium_map/README.md

 If raw data files are given, the CMLs drawn on the map will be ones for which raw data is available.
 If not, the metadata will be drawn on the map.

-`visualize.py` runs with point measuremetns as well.
-Both options will be operational in parallel for now, but will be merged to one executional code in the future.